notqmail/notqmail/README.md

 INSTALL.md says how to set up and test qmail.
 If you're upgrading from a previous version, read UPGRADE.md instead.

-See PIC.* for some ``end-to-end'' pictures of mail flowing through the qmail system.
+See PIC.* for some "end-to-end" pictures of mail flowing through the qmail system.

-See https://cr.yp.to/qmail.html for other qmail-related software and a pointer to the qmail mailing list.
+See <https://cr.yp.to/qmail.html> for other qmail-related software and a pointer to the qmail mailing list.

-Other documentation: https://cr.yp.to/proto.html shows solutions to several Internet mail problems; many of these solutions are implemented in qmail.
+Other documentation: <https://cr.yp.to/proto.html> shows solutions to several Internet mail problems; many of these solutions are implemented in qmail.
 CHANGES.md and THANKS.md show how qmail has changed since it was first released.
 SECURITY.md, INTERNALS.md, and THOUGHTS.md record many of